Bontebok, Netherlands

-Bontebok is a village in Heerenveen in the province of Friesland, the Netherlands.
+Bontebok is a village in the north of the Netherlands, located in the municipality of Heerenveen, Friesland.
 It had a population of around 400 in 2017.

+History

 The village was first mentioned in 1640 as Bonte Bock, and is named after an inn which used a goat as a sign board.
 Bontebok developed during the peat excavation of the area.
 The inn was located near a sluice where boatmen had to wait.
 The inn was later joined by a couple of shops and pubs, and a hamlet developed.
 In 1840, Bontebok was home to 46 people.
-In 1898, a dairy factory opened in Bontebok.
+From 1898 to 1966, a dairy factory operated in Bontebok.
+The village was recognized by Heerenveen only in 1980.